Ghost Rider (video game): Blade

 If the player chooses to start the game again as Blade, they get slightly changed gameplay.
-Blade (who later appeared in another Columbia/Marvel game, Spider-Man: Friend or Foe) has only his Daywalker Sword for a weapon, he does not have the shotgun or chain-link attacks of Ghost Rider.
+Blade has only his Daywalker Sword for a weapon, he does not have the shotgun or chain-link attacks of Ghost Rider.
 Combo attacks are much more limited.
 He also does not replenish health by absorbing flames from the occasional fire-drums scattered throughout the game levels.
 Instead, Blade can suck the life force from any wounded foe that is a non-boss (readiness is indicated by a circle above their heads).
 However, during the motorcycle-racing sections, his vehicle can still shoot firebolts, and he can use his sword for melee combat.

 PSP racing

 The PSP version has an exclusive racing circuit gameplay, which includes not just Ghost Rider and the alternate characters who are playable in storyline, but also Ghost Rider's human form Johnny Blaze, Caretaker, Lilith and Deathwatch.
 In this gameplay, the racer can use a power icon, which allows them to utilizes their boost, traps and alternate projectiles, similar to Nintendo's Mario Kart series.
-The racing circuit stage includes Daily Bugle from Spider-Man trilogy franchise.
+The racing circuit stage includes the Daily Bugle from Spider-Man trilogy franchise.